ibanezo/ZigZagToe/README.md

         }
     }
 ```
-This method is called by the engine whenever the other collider A.K.A. the player exits the box collider of the tile previously mentioned.
+This method is called by the engine whenever the other collider i.e. the player exits the box collider of the tile previously mentioned.
 What this methods does is, once the player leaves a tile, an instance of the TileManager is obtained (through the Singleton Pattern) and a new tile is spawned at the end of the path.
 Also, a FallDown() coroutine is started, which leads to the explanation of the second method within the script:
 ```cs